Wildsong/docker-ArcGISWebAppBuilder/README.md

 # docker-WebAppBuilderForArcGIS
 Runs ESRI "Web AppBuilder For ArcGIS (Developer edition)" (WABDE) in a Docker container.

-I have tested this process with versions 2.13 and 2.14 on Debian Linux.
+I have tested the process described here with versions 2.13-2.16 on Debian Linux.
+I am sorry for how awkward it is, but that's ESRI for you.
+They don't always make things easy.

 ## Prerequisites

 * A working ArcGIS Enterprise Portal with admin access or an ArcGIS Online "organizational" account.
-* A server that has Docker, "make", and optionally Docker Compose installed.
+* A server that has Docker and "make" installed.

 ## License